Clean Energy

 Please note that this list is intended as a guide towards programs designed to save on energy costs.
 Due diligence is a must, so research carefully and be aware that programs change frequently!

 Home Energy Storage (Batteries).
-Rebates for purchasing residential energy storage can be found at Energy Storage Solutions, Eversource, and UI, and further incentives for allowing them to draw from your batteries during certain high demand periods.
-Both utilities have energy storage programs
+CT still has rebates for purchasing residential energy storage.
+They can be found at Energy Storage Solutions, Eversource, and UI.
+Once installed, there are further incentives for allowing the Utilities to draw from your batteries during certain high demand periods.
+Both utilities have energy storage programs for commercial users.

-EV charger (recently suspended but hopefully to return soon) and to compensate you for charging outside of high demand periods.
+Programs to compensate you for charging outside of high demand periods looks like it will remain.

 Smart-E Loans for Energy Upgrades.
 CTGreenBank loans cover many upgrades for Heating & Cooling, Water Heaters, Insulation, Windows, Solar, Battery Storage, EV Chargers, Asbestos & Mold Removal, Energy Star Appliances, Roof prep for solar, and Tree Removal for Solar.